 As you go through these tutorials, we recommend a number of practices to maximize your learning experience:

 - Type in the examples by hand and compile them yourself.
 Do not copy and paste them!
 This will help you learn where you commonly make errors, as well as becoming familiar with compiler warnings and errors.
 As you type in the examples, think about why each of the things you are typing in make sense.

 - As you make mistakes or find bugs in your program, fix them.
 Try to solve your own problems before asking others for help.
+Learning how to find and fix errors is a key skill to successful programming.
 Don’t neglect learning how to use a debugger (we’ll explain how in a future lesson) -- it’s a key tool in figuring out where your programs are going wrong.